mlflow/mlp-regression-template/README.md

 The ingest scoring step, defined in the `data_scoring` section of the pipeline.yaml, specifies the dataset used for batch scoring and has the same API as the [ingest step](#ingest-step).

 **Step artifacts**:
-- `ingested_scoring_data`: the scoring dataset as a Pandas DataFrame
+- `ingested_scoring_data`: the ingested scoring data as a Pandas DataFrame

 #### Predict step
 The 'predict' step uses the model produced by the [register step](#register-step) to score the ingested dataset produced by the [ingest scoring step](#ingest-scoring-step) and writes the resulting dataset to the specified output format and location.
 Namely, it uses the latest version of the registered model specified by the `model_name` attribute of the pipeline.yaml [register step](#register-step) definition.
 To fix a specific model for use in the 'predict' step, provide its model URI as the 'model_uri' attribute of the pipeline.yaml 'predict' step definition.